Pufferfish Privacy: An Information-Theoretic Study: Additional Applications

 Proposition~\ref{Prop:High dimensional mean estimation accuracy guarantees} is proven in Section~\ref{Proof of Prop:High dimensional mean estimation accuracy guarantees}.
 The argument uses Theorem~\ref{thm:GaussianMechanismMIPP} to derive noise levels under which Algorithm \ref{alg:d large MI DP} attains $\epsilon$-MI DP, and then applies median of means techniques (specifically geometric median) to improve the accuracy of the estimate.

 \begin{remark}[Sensitivity-based mechanisms] Private mean estimation under other variants of DP, such as $\epsilon$-DP, $(\epsilon,\delta)$-DP, and $\rho$-concentrated DP~\cite{bun2016concentrated}, typically employs standard, sensitivity-based noise injection mechanisms.
 However, these require knowledge of an upper bound on the mean, i.e., $R$ such that $\|\mu \| \leq R$.
 For example, \cite{kamath2020private} propose a mechanism that is initiated using a rough proxy of $R$ which is iteratively refined using the data samples.
-The $\epsilon$-MI DP mechanism proposed herein, on the other hand, does not require boundedness so long that the distribution of interest has finite variance. \end{remark}
+The $\epsilon$-MI DP mechanism proposed herein, on the other hand, does not require boundedness so long that the distribution of interest has finite variance. {This is due to the fact that $\epsilon$-MI DP incorporates domain knowledge regarding the class of distributions, as opposed to the aforementioned DP variants that guarantee privacy in the worst-case (and are hence stricter). }